Snowson-fdo/AI-Based-Casting-Defect-Detection/README.md

 # AI-Based-Casting-Defect-Detection

-This repository contains the code, models, and deployment setup used for my Master's thesis:
+This repository contains the code, models, and deployment setup used for my Master's thesis: **"Data Analytics and Machine Learning in Industry 4.0: Leveraging cloud based analytics and AI to improve industrial processes"**
-**"AI-Based Casting Defect Detection Using Deep Learning and Cloud Deployment."**

 ---

 ## 📌 Overview
 The objective of this work is to develop an intelligent quality control system to detect casting defects in submersible pump impellers using deep learning models.
 This study compares the performance of the following architectures for **binary classification** of casting defects:

 - **MobileNetV2**
 - **ResNet50**